MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 positions, based on certain hierarchical properties (e.g., utterances, words).
 (For example: number of syllables in a word;  Here select the following attributes:

+1. Enter "speech_rate" as the property name
+2. From the Property type menu, select *rate*
-1. From the Higher annotation menu, select *utterance*
+3. From the Higher annotation menu, select *utterance*
-2. From the Lower annotation menu, select *syllable*
+4. From the Lower annotation menu, select *syllable*
-3. From the Property type menu, select *rate*

 And then, as with previous enrichments, select 'Save enrichment' and then run.